You’re 33 letters away from the journey of a lifetime.

 The final component in each entry is the pronunciation of the letter as it compares to English letters.
 Some letters require additional explanation.
 When this is the case, the explanation will appear last.

-If you want a catchy tune you can memorize, you might try the Russian Alphabet Song from the Russian version of “Sesame Street.”
+If you want a catchy tune you can memorize, you might try to learn the Russian Alphabet Song from the Russian version of “Sesame Street.”
 It’s intended for children but also useful for adult learners.
 Note that the actual alphabet starts 20 seconds in.

 Without further ado, here we go!